-One topic that is quite recurrent in IELTS Writing section is the problem-solution type essay.
-Here you are given a troubled scenario and are asked to suggest suitable solutions to that particular problem.
+One topic that is quite recurrent in writing section is the problem-solution type essay in IELTS.
+Here you are given a troubling scenario and are asked to suggest suitable solutions to that particular problem.

-Years of observation revealed that there are 5 main types of essay questions in IELTS writing task 2; opinion essays, discussion essays, advantage/disadvantage essays, problem-solution essays and direct question essays.
+Years of observation revealed that there are 5 main types of essay questions in IELTS writing task 2; opinion, discussion, advantage/ disadvantage, problem-solution essays and direct question.

-Each of these essays has their own demands and therefore needs to be structured accordingly.
-This article deals with problem- solution essays in particular.
+Each of these has its own demands and therefore needs to be structured accordingly.
+This article deals with problem solution essays IELTS in particular.
 Let us find out more!

 - Overpopulation of urban areas has led to numerous problems.
 Identify one or two serious ones and suggest ways that governments and individuals can tackle these problems.

 - Nowadays many people have access to computers on a wide basis and a large number of children play computer games.
 What are the negative impacts of playing computer games and what can be done to minimize the bad effects?
 The internet has transformed the way information is shared and consumed, but it has also created problems that did not exist before.
 What are the most serious problems associated with the internet and what solutions can you suggest?

 - In the developed world, average life expectancy is increasing.
 What problems will this cause for individuals and society?
 Suggest some measures that could be taken to reduce the impact of ageing populations.

 While you work on such types of essays you must remember that some essays ask for reasons and solutions, not problems and solutions.
 Writing about a reason (or cause) is not the same as writing about a problem.